jingle2008/sudoku/README.md

 ## Technologies Used

-- SvelteKit
+- SvelteKit for frontend framework
-- TypeScript
+- TypeScript for safe typings
+- Vitest for testing
-- CSS Variables for theming
+- Tailwind CSS for styling
+- Vite as build tool

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit pull requests for any improvements or bug fixes.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License

+## Contact

+For questions or support, open issues on GitHub or contact the maintainer via email.